saheelwagh/refactored-life/content/posts/intro/index.md

 ###### 1. Self-help tips

 I have read over an average, a book a month since 2017.
 I vaguely remember the useful bits of those.
 Starting August 2020 I have committed myself to revisiting those ideas and apply them to my life.
 But I do not want to keep those to myself.
-I shall be sharing the very best ideas here.
-I will pair those with few actionable steps.
+I shall be sharing the very best ideas here, but only if I can pair those with few actionable steps.
 After all, self-help tips without any implementation is just intellectual porn.

-######  2. Guides on how to succeed in the digital economy.
+######  2. Guidance on how to succeed in the digital economy.

 I shall not claim any authority over this topic until I generate a meaningful source of income.
-However I have spent a tremendos amount of time analyzing successful (and spectacularly unsuccessful) people.
+However I have spent a tremendous amount of time analyzing successful (and spectacularly unsuccessful) people.
 Some patterns have repeatedly emerged out of these studies.
 I'll be rigorously subjecting some guinea pigs (mostly myself) to these patterns in the context of the modern economy and document the benefits and disadvantages of this process.
 I hope that in my endeavour to chart my own path to success I also leave breadcrumbs for others to follow.

-#### 3. High-level overview of programming concepts
+##### 3. High-level overview of programming concepts

 Just like refactoring there are many other paradigms in computer science that were adapted from real life.
 By converse logic these are applicable to real life.
 I shall strive to break down these concepts in such a way that even a layman understands them, hopefully deep enough to apply in their lives.